 A contractor should provide upfront all costs involved in a residential roof installation.
 These include both labor and material.
 Roofers should declare the cost of pulling any permits required by your local government and factor in any costs for cleaning up your property as well as hauling off your old roof.

 What types of contractors’ licenses does your state or local government demand?
 Any reputable roofing contractor should show proof of a current, valid license.
-Roofers should also prove liability and workers’ compensation insurance.
-Rest assured that Universal Roof & Contracting have all the necessary licenses and insurance needs.
+Rest assured that Universal Roof & Contracting have all the necessary licenses and credentials.